NekoMimiOfficial/NekoMimiOfficial/README.md

 Neko~

 # Licenses
-All the files under the `Assets/` folder are licensed under the Nekocense license, which protects trademarks, this means:
+All the files under the `Assets/` folder are licensed under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license
-- You can not use the `neko_emblem_symbolic` or any of the other assets as your own
-- You may use `neko_emblem_symbolic` as a base for a new icon, you must still include the same license with the new asset
-- You can not claim ownership of the assets
-- You may use the assets as the license allows you to
-- You may NOT in any way profit from using the assets in your projects or standalone, this also includes ad money
-- You may use the assets in your projects if you mention the original creator (me) with a link to my contacts (or github/website)
+All the files under the `WebSite/` folder are licensed as stated in the `LICENSE-Website` file

 # Donations?
 Neko would usually ask you to donate to a charity if you feel like supporting